 The Māori Party was formed in 2004 in protest at Labour’s decision to pass the Foreshore and Seabed Act.
 In the view of the party’s founding leaders, Tariana Turia and Pita Sharples, the new legislation violated Māori customary title over the country’s coastline.
 At the 2005 general election the Māori Party won four of Parliament’s seven Māori seats, and following the 2008 and 2011 elections Turia and Sharples became ministers in John Key’s minority National government.
 They retired from Parliament at the 2014 election and by 2017 Labour had regained all the Māori seats.
 In 2020 the Māori Party won one back, and secured a second MP on the basis of its party vote.

 As a result of personal and political differences, Māori Party MP Hone Harawira left to form the Mana Party in 2011.
 The party sought to represent the interests of Māori and the poor generally.
 Its leadership group included Pākehā political activists.
 In the 2011 general election Hone Harawira won Te Tai Tokerau seat for Mana and became its sole MP.
 In the lead-up to the 2014 election Mana entered into an alliance with the Internet Party.
 When Harawira lost his seat to Kelvin Davis in 2014, Mana was out of Parliament and the alliance was dissolved.

 ACT (a party that appeals to voters of the libertarian right) was formed in 1993 as the Association of Consumers and Taxpayers by former Labour cabinet minister Roger Douglas and former National cabinet minister Derek Quigley.
 The party proper began in 1994.
 ACT won eight seats at its first election in 1996 but remained in opposition for the next 12 years.
 When the National Party formed a government in 2008, ACT's leader and deputy leader were offered ministerial posts.
-However, during this parliamentary term the party experienced internal conflict and its political fortunes declined – since 2011 ACT has had only one MP from 2011 until 2020, when 10 ACT MPs were returned
+However, during this parliamentary term the party experienced internal conflict and its political fortunes declined.
+ACT had only one MP from 2011 until 2020, when 10 ACT MPs were returned